Type Hints

 Tools

 Most editors these days have support for type hints to provide better autocomplete and error checking.
-The editors use tools like mypy
+Popular type checkers include:

 pip install mypy